You can now submit an online application to the Northern Health Travel Grant program.

 Cheque payment

-When you choose cheque payment, a cheque will be delivered by registered mail to the mailing address provided on your application.
+When you choose cheque payment, a cheque will be delivered by mail to the mailing address provided on your application.

 If your application is approved, the ministry will provide your grant payment within 6 weeks from the date it receives your correctly completed application form.
 Please allow for the complete 6 weeks before checking on the status of your application.